JoergHeseler/gltf-metadata-extractor-for-archivematica/README.md

   - **Command**: Select **Characterize using gltf_validator**.
 - Click **Save**.

-### 6. Create a new validation rule for binary glTF files
+### 6. Create a new characterization rule for binary glTF files

 - In the Archivematica frontend, navigate to **Preservation planning** > **Characterization** > **Rules** > **Create new rule** or go directly to [this link](http://10.10.10.20/fpr/fprule/create/).
 - Fill in the following fields: